-Since then Snowflake has been caught up in a general market move away from emerging tech, and the share price has dropped to $213.88 on April 1.
-2022.
+Since then Snowflake has been caught up in a general market move away from emerging tech, and the share price dropped to $126.26 on November 09, 2022.
 That plunge has left many investors thinking that the stock is set for another bounce, and has many investors asking how to buy Snowflake stock.

 Let’s take a closer look at Snowflake and the reasons why you might want to invest in the stock, and at how you can invest in Snowflake shares.

 Snowflake provides cloud-based data storage and management solutions to corporate clients.
 Snowflake’s data platform was designed for the cloud and provides instant, secure access to data.

 Snowflake’s unique platform allows customers to store, reach, buy, sell, share, and process data more effectively than ever before.
 That capability drove a surge in businesses as pandemic-hit companies moved toward remote work models.